dart-archive/www.dartlang.org/src/site/articles/benchmarking/index.markdown

 The Dart VM can run in two modes: checked and production mode.
 Checked mode is slower because the VM is checking types at runtime.
 Before benchmarking make sure that your code runs without issue in checked mode.
-If checked mode finds an issue, it will likely cause a performance drop in production mode.
+If checked mode finds an issue, it will likely cause a performance problem in production mode.
 After making sure your program is correct, you should run your benchmark in production mode to get an accurate measurement of real world performance.